StashaR/Getting-Cleaning-Data-Course-Project/Codebook.md

 #value
 Average of each variable for each activity and each subject.
 Features are normalized and bounded within [-1,1].
+Same units as above.

 #Dataset Citation:
 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012.